 Bio-inspired Materials for Conservation:

 How do we know about materials and techniques artists and craftsmen have used in earlier times?
 In addition to scientific investigations of art objects, studies of historical written sources and their reproduction in the laboratory will give us a lot of information.
 My focus lies on medieval recipies on pigment and dyestuff production and 19th century early 20th centuries painting materials, especially less known pigments.
-A special highlight is the investigation of colour tubes and palettes of Munch's possesion in cooperation with the Munch Museum.

 History of Science: